 Staff and facilities

-Ms Wielgus & Mr Hill are joint Heads of the Art Department and are supported by a further Art specialist and a Photography specialist.
+Mrs K Griffiths is Head of the Art Department and is supported by a two further members of staff, a Photography specialist and an Art Technician.
 Lessons take place in four studios and Photography students also have the use of a darkroom.

 The Art Department is resourced with computers, scanners, colour printers, specific art software and digital cameras whilst the Pottery Studio has a number of wheels and two kilns.